Tyler Ulis: 2017–18 season

-On May 10, 2017, Ulis had surgery performed on his right ankle by Dr. Martin O’Malley at the Hospital for Special Surgery in New York City.
+On May 10, 2017, Ulis had surgery performed on his right ankle by Dr. Martin O'Malley at the Hospital for Special Surgery in New York City.
 He subsequently missed the 2017 NBA Summer League, but returned in time for the start of training camp.
 Ulis made his first start of the season on November 11, 2017, in a 118–110 win over the Minnesota Timberwolves.
 Six days later, in their 122–113 win over the Los Angeles Lakers, Ulis was involved in a late-game shoving match with Lakers guard Kentavious Caldwell-Pope.
 Ulis recorded his first double-double of the season with 12 points and a season-high 12 assists in a 115–101 win over the Philadelphia 76ers on December 4.
 Ulis posted a career-high 5 steals on January 29 against the Memphis Grizzlies.

-After missing the first 8 games after the 2018 NBA All-Star Weekend, Ulis had extended playing time on March 10, 2018 when T. J. Warren, Booker and Josh Jackson were all sidelined, recording a double-double of 11 points and 10 assists in a 122–115 loss to the Charlotte Hornets.
+After missing the first 8 games after the 2018 NBA All-Star Weekend, Ulis had extended playing time on March 10, 2018, when T. J. Warren, Booker and Josh Jackson were all sidelined, recording a double-double of 11 points and 10 assists in a 122–115 loss to the Charlotte Hornets.
 On March 26, he scored a season-high 19 points in a 102–94 loss to the Boston Celtics.
 He had a 23-point effort two days later against the Los Angeles Clippers.

 On June 30, 2018, Ulis was waived by the Suns.
 He later signed with the Golden State Warriors on September 24, 2018, before being waived on October 12.

 Chicago Bulls (2018)

 On October 15, 2018, Ulis was claimed off waivers by the Chicago Bulls, joining the team on a two-way contract with the Windy City Bulls of the NBA G League.
-Ulis posted game highs of 25 points and 7 assists in the Windy City Bulls season opening 96–71 victory against the Lakeland Magic on November 2.
+Ulis posted game highs of 25 points and 7 assists in Windy City's season-opening 96–71 victory against the Lakeland Magic on November 2.
 On December 21, 2018, Ulis was reported to have undergone a left hip arthroscopy.
 On December 27, 2018, Ulis was waived by the Bulls.

 Stockton Kings (2019–2020)

 On September 24, 2019, Ulis signed with the Sacramento Kings.
 On October 20, Ulis was waived by the Kings.
-He ultimately landed with the Kings’ G League affiliate, the Stockton Kings.
+He ultimately landed with Sacramento's G League affiliate, the Stockton Kings.
 Ulis averaged 6.8 points and 3.8 assists per game with Stockton.

 In October 2021, Ulis joined the Santa Cruz Warriors.
 However, he was waived on November 4, before appearing in a single game.

+Return to Kentucky

+While recuperating from a February 2022 car accident, he re-enrolled as a full-time student at Kentucky to work towards his degree during the 2022–23 academic year, making him eligible to be hired as a student assistant coach for the team.
+In late December, he joined the team in that role.

+On September 20, 2024, Ulis joined the Arkansas Razorbacks as a basketball assistant.